Our mission is: Leadership, innovation, and excellence in PA education

 - Supporting innovative pipeline expansion projects and psychosocial support for disadvantaged students enrolled in PA programs

 - Advocating for increased appropriations for PA Primary Care Training and Enhancement grants

 - Pursuing the authorization of grants to support PA program development at historically black, Hispanic, and rural institutions

 - Ensuring equitable access to interprofessional grant opportunities for PA programs

 - Advocating for investments in curriculum development including on topics such as telehealth and emerging public health issues

 - Supporting continued relief for institutions of higher education to advance COVID-19 recovery efforts

 Develop program directors and PA faculty across the career continuum to educate students for the rapidly changing health needs of our nation within the context of a health system undergoing structural changes.

 PAEA will work to enhance faculty development funding for curriculum creation and enhancement, integration of technology, and improving teaching and research skills.

-Our specific efforts will include:
+Our specific efforts to support faculty will include: